-And the dog produced saliva.
-After some time the dog began to salivate when Pavlov entered the room.
-The Dog was anticipating the delicious dog food and produced salvia in advance.
+And, the dog produced saliva.
+After some time, the dog began to salivate when Pavlov entered the room.
+The dog was anticipating the delicious dog food and produced salvia in advance.
 Amazing right?!

 After a while, he rang the bell without giving his dog the food.

-And the dog produced salvia just as a result of hearing the ring!
+And, the dog produced salvia just as a result of hearing the ring!

 Classical conditioning is there to get rid of bad habits.
-By pairing a behavior with a negative stimulus (pain or discomfort for example) you can weaken bad habits.
+By pairing a behaviour with a negative stimulus (pain or discomfort, for example), you can weaken bad habits.

 Do you have bad habits like eating junk food?
 Skipping workouts?
 Being depressive?
 Playing video games instead of following your dreams?
 You can weaken them all!

 So what is the link between classical conditioning and getting rid of bad habits?

 I mentioned earlier that to create a new habit, it is best to add a reward at the end of the behaviour.

 If you want to get rid of a bad habit, that alone I found adding a reward is not enough.
 You have to add a negative stimulus to the bad habit—a little punishment.